intarchboard/draft-iab-nemops-workshop-report/draft-iab-nemops-workshop-report.md

         name: Michael Scharf
     date: November 2024
 --- abstract
 The "Next Era of Network Management Operations (NEMOPS)" workshop was convened by the Internet Architecture Board (IAB) from December 3-5, 2024, as a three-day online meeting.
 It builds on a previous 2002 workshop, the outcome of which was documented in RFC 3535, identifying 14 operator requirements for consideration in future network management protocol design and related data models, along with some recommendations for the IETF.
 Much has changed in the Internet’s operation and technological foundations since then.
 The NEMOPS workshop reviewed the past outcomes and discussed any operational barriers that prevented these technologies from being widely implemented.
 With the industry, network operators and protocol engineers working in collaboration, the workshop developed a suggested plan of action and network management recommendations for the IETF and IRTF.
+This document updates RFC 3535 as the report of the follow-up IAB workshop on Network Management.

 Note that this document is a report on the proceedings of the workshop.
-The views and positions documented in this report were expressed during the workshop by participants and do not necessarily reflect IAB's views and positions.
-This document updates RFC 3535 as the report of the follow-up IAB workshop on Network Management.
+The views and positions documented in this report are those of the workshop participants and do not necessarily reflect IAB views and positions.

 --- middle

 # Introduction

+The Internet Architecture Board (IAB) holds occasional workshops designed to consider long-term issues and strategies for the Internet, and to suggest future directions for the Internet architecture.
+This long-term planning function of the IAB is complementary to the ongoing engineering efforts performed by working groups of the Internet Engineering Task Force (IETF).

 The IAB organized a workshop in 2002 to establish a dialog between network operators and protocol developers, and to guide the IETF's work on network management protocols.
 The outcome of that workshop was documented in the "Overview of the 2002 IAB Network Management Workshop" {{RFC3535}}, which identified 14 operator requirements and 11 recommendations for consideration in future network management protocol design and related data models within the IETF.